dileban/minimal/README.md

 ### Manual

-TODO
+To install Minimal manually download the [latest](https://github.com/dileban/minimal/releases) release package or create your own build from source.
+Follow these steps to install the extension:

+1. Open the _Extensions_ panel in your browser
+1. Turn on _Developer mode_
+1. Click on _Load unpacked_ and browse to the _build_ folder
+1. Select the _build_ folder to install
+1. Optionally pin the new extension so that it is visible at all times

 ### Authentication and Security Considerations

 When the extension is activated for the first time you will be prompted for a Personal Access Token (PAT).
 Minimal uses a PAT to authenticate with Github's APIs.
 To create a PAT follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instructions.

-The limition in using PATs is that they have broad access.
+The limitation in using PATs is that they have broad access.
 Github doesn't allow scoping PATs to an individual repository although this might be addressed in future (see [#184](https://github.com/github/roadmap/projects/1#card-58542173) on Github's roadmap).

 **NOTE**: Never trust code even if its source is open unless you personally inspect the code, or a snapshot of the code has been audited and signed-off by a trusted entity.
 Although this code uses a PAT for the sole purpose of creating issues and querying meta data from the _specified_ repository, the author holds no responsibilities for any breaches that might occur as a result of using this extension.